claytonblythe/check-package/README.md

 # check-package

-Check package is a command line utility written in Go to check the status of a package you are waiting for.
+Toy project to make a command line utility written in Go to check the status of a package you are waiting for.

 Currently USPS is supported